 Rental premises must be fitted with smoke alarms, which will generally be located in a corridor or hallway on each storey of the premises.
 In boarding premises each bedroom is required to be fitted with a smoke alarm.

-At the beginning of a tenancy the owner must ensure, that alarms function effectively, neither alarms nor batteries have reached their expiry date and will not do so within 30 days of the tenancy commencing, and that alarms are free from dust and debris.
+At the beginning of a tenancy, the owner must ensure that alarms function effectively, neither alarms nor batteries have reached their expiry date and will not do so within 30 days of the tenancy commencing, and that alarms are free from dust and debris.

-For details on the number and placement of the smoke alarms and the responsibility for testing, see the Consumer Affairs and Fair Trading Facts and Information Sheet.
+For further details on the number and placement of the smoke alarms and the responsibility for testing, see the Consumer Affairs and Fair Trading Facts and Information Sheet.

 DISCLAIMER: The information on this website is not legal advice.
 It is intended as a guide only.
-It applies only to legislation current in Tasmania as at 20 September 2015.
+It applies only to legislation current in Tasmania as at 16 April 2018.
 For information regarding a specific tenancy problem please phone the Tenants’ Union on 1300 652 641 or (03) 6223 2641.
 The Tenants’ Union of Tasmania Inc. accepts no responsibility for actions based on this information, nor for actions based on electronic translations of this.